ConsultingMD/blog/source/_posts/2016-12-29-testing-against-external-services.markdown

       # shut down the server
     end

 On the surface, this doesn’t look terrible.
 It’s testing the value returned from `getListOfFiles`, right?
 Yay, that’s what we want!
 But... not quite.
-We’ve started a real server, and we hope that a) it started in time for our tests to run, and b) it doesn’t fail or raise any errors, and that’s how our test will pass.
+We’ve started a real server, and we hope that a) it started in time for our tests to run, and b) it doesn’t fail or raise any errors, which is how our tests will pass.
 Instead, we need to `allow` a mocked response and set up our expectation this way:

     let(:mock_connection) { double(‘ftp’) }
     let(:ftp_thing) { FtpThing.new }